 All lost and found items can be found in the main lobby and moved outside the front entrance a few times during the year.
 Communication will be sent when lost and found items are being moved outside for families to stop by to check for their items.

-During the school year, Dows Lane partners with afterschool enrichment programs to bring additional learning opportunities to our students.
+During the school year, Dows Lane partners with after-school programs to bring additional learning opportunities to our students.
 Communication will be sent directly from after-school organizations.

 School supplies lists are sent home with summer mailing and can be found on our website.
-The PTSA also offers a service and fundraiser to order supplies from: 1st Day School Supplies Kits.
+The PTSA also offers a service and fundraiser to order supplies from:1st Day School Supplies Kits.
 Details are communicated by classroom teachers and in the Dows Lane Buzz.